Protofy-xyz/Protofy/README.md

 You can use this as a base to fast prototype Apps, webs, IoT systems, automations or APIs.
 Based on: Protofy (protoflow + visualui + protolib + protodevices) + Expo + Next.js + Tamagui + Solito + Express + Aedes + Redbird + Many other amazing packages

-Many thanks [@natew] for creating the original starter and to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which the original [@natew] starter was forked from.
-Check out Fernando Rojo his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).

 ## 📦 Included packages

 ![devices-package](https://github.com/Protofy-xyz/Protofy/blob/assets/device-1.gif?raw=true)